vsoch/gsea/README.md

 - inputprefix: Is extracted from the input data path - this is the name of the subdirectory that will be created.

+### cmapGSEA.R
+Reads in cmap instances, normalizes, and outputs .gct data table for use with GASEA.
+Is run by:

+### run_cmapGSEA.R
+Prepares paths, etc. for running cmapGSEA.R based on the connectivity map .xls lof drugs, vehicles (controls), and perturbed cells, and also prepares .cls files (top half of script).
+The second half of the script runs GSEA using a specified gsea jar file for the input .gct matrices that are produced by the top half of the script.
+For both, the runs are submit to run on the Sherlock cluster.

 ## gseaR Output Parsing

 ### findSigOutput.py